 7 things LSD taught me about identity & consciousness

-I want to make clear (dad, if you’re reading this…) that my intention for writing this article isn’t to promote or praise neither LSD nor any other drug.
+I want to make clear that my intention for writing this article isn’t to promote or praise neither LSD nor any other drug.
 My definition of “a drug” is the following: anyone/anything that one continuously exploits (out of habit) to make his existence easier for a certain limited period of time.
 Human relationships can be a drug.
 The celebrity cult can be a drug.
 Sugar can be a drug.
 But all of those can also be saviours (ok, let’s leave the celebrity cult aside on this one, I doubt it’s useful for anything) if encountered on a proper occasion.

 Furthermore, I don’t want to put my experience onto a piedestal, not only because it’s subjective but also because I don’t see it in a spectacular light.
 As Stanislav Grof wrote (in The Holotropic mind, a book I warmly recommend to anybody that is sick and tired of the rational scientific constraints that, for a modern man, create more problems than they’re able to solve), people often times fall short when they’re trying to overpresent their mystical experiences to their friends.
 In the end, these experiences often times come across as (in my words) cheap, kitschy, struggling attempts to hold onto a rock in a wild, formless river that is modern life.